Basheer22EE65R19/Emotion_Analysis_of_Call_Center_Conversation_Audio_data/README.md

 - **Audio Denoising:** The project begins with audio denoising to improve the quality of the audio data.
 An autoencoder is employed for this purpose.
 ![Overview](https://github.com/Basheer22EE65R19/Emotion_Analysis_of_Call_Center_Conversation_Audio_data/blob/main/Images/Autoencoder.png?raw=true)
 - **Speaker Diarization:** Speaker diarization involves a sequential process of segmentation, feature extraction, and spectral clustering to distinguish between different speakers in the conversation.
+- - **Segmentation Process:**

+- - **Voice Activity Detection (VAD):** VAD is a critical component of the segmentation process.
+It involves detecting periods of speech (voice activity) in the audio and distinguishing them from non-speech segments.
+In this project, we utilize Google's webrtcvad library for VAD detection.

+- - **Features:** Perceptual Linear Predictive (PLP) coefficients are used as the primary features for VAD.
+These coefficients are derived from the audio signal and are particularly well-suited for capturing human speech characteristics.

+- - **Segmentation Criteria:** The segmentation process begins whenever there is a pause or silence in the audio.
+VAD is employed to identify these pauses, helping to define the boundaries between distinct audio segments.

 ![Overview](https://github.com/Basheer22EE65R19/Emotion_Analysis_of_Call_Center_Conversation_Audio_data/blob/main/Images/SPD.png?raw=true)

 **Emotion Classification:**